molleyoung/gtm-overview/README.md

 ## Why this repo exists

-I build GTM systems for a living, so my resume is one.
-The interactive version is served from this repo via GitHub Pages.
+I build GTM systems for a living, so my resume is a live system of record for my work history.
+The interactive version is spun from this repo via GitHub Pages.

 ## What's inside